RealyUniqueName/Safety/README.md

 # Safety [![Build Status](https://travis-ci.org/RealyUniqueName/Safety.svg?branch=master)](https://travis-ci.org/RealyUniqueName/Safety)

+This library implements a few features for writing Haxe code which generates less null pointer errors.
+These features: are safe navigation operator, safe arrays, safe api (automatic checks of method arguments for `null`) and null safety.

+Most features are compatible with Haxe 3.4 except null safety.

-This is a null safety implementation as a plugin for Haxe compiler.
+Null safety is implemented as a plugin for Haxe compiler.
+At least Haxe 4.0.0-preview.2 is required to enable null safety.

 It's an attempt to push Haxe towards null safety implementation in the compiler.
 Use this plugin, report bugs and share your thoughts in [issues](https://github.com/RealyUniqueName/Safety/issues).
 Hopefully we can find the best approach to null safety together.
 And then with all the collected experience we will be able to propose a solid implementation to the compiler.

 ## Installation

-Minimum supported Haxe version is `4.0.0-preview.2`, but pre-built binaries are only compatible with commit ceeba64 (and a few later) of development branch of Haxe.
+Minimum supported Haxe version for null safety is 4.0.0-preview.2, but pre-built binaries are only compatible with commit ceeba64 (and a few later) of development branch of Haxe.

 Compatible compiler nightlies for x64 systems: [Windows](http://hxbuilds.s3-website-us-east-1.amazonaws.com/builds/haxe/windows64-installer/haxe_2018-01-23_development_ceeba64.zip), [Mac](http://hxbuilds.s3-website-us-east-1.amazonaws.com/builds/haxe/mac-installer/haxe_2018-01-25_development_ceeba64.tar.gz), [Linux](http://hxbuilds.s3-website-us-east-1.amazonaws.com/builds/haxe/linux64/haxe_2018-01-23_development_ceeba64.tar.gz).